tylrcarr/pro-project-winter-2016/README.md

 # SkilStak Pro Project Boilerplate

-*Use this repo as a guideline for a the minimum required for your Pro project plan.
+*Use this repo as a guideline for the minimum required for your Pro project plan.
 Pro students are required to review and open comments as issues on two other projects besides their own.
 The quality of their comments will be considered in Pro invite selections each semester.*